 In addition to a clear need to develop training that improves the consistency and quality of forensic reports, there has been a more general argument for a cultural shift in forensic practice.
-A paradigm is needed that acknowledges the unique psychological and cognitive demands of forensic work so that strategies can be developed for compassionate but careful management in training programs, supervision, and beyond.48 habitual ways of doing things.
+A paradigm is needed that acknowledges the unique psychological and cognitive demands of forensic work so that strategies can be developed for compassionate but careful management in training programs, supervision, and beyond.48 This discussion of aspirational forensic practice closes with a note about striving.
+The word strive is used in the Specialty Guidelines for Forensic Psychology (SGFP) in 39 separate instances, underscoring the importance of this concept, which is also well represented in the AAPL guidelines.
+FMHPs might know that they are striving when they stretch beyond habitual ways of doing things.
 Although this stretching might require more work in assessments, the additional effort is justified if it is a signal of moving to higher levels of excellence in forensic practice.